Northern Army commander reviews security situation along LoC in Kashmir - Jammu Kashmir Latest News | Tourism | Breaking News J&K

 SRINAGAR, Aug 13: Northern Army Commander Lieutenant General Upendra Dwivedi on Saturday reviewed the security situation along the Line of Control in Kashmir and commended the forces for maintaining a strong counter-infiltration grid.

+Lt Gen Dwivedi was accompanied by Chinar Corps Commander Lt Gen ADS Aujla, an Army spokesperson said.

-“#LtGenUpendraDwivedi, #ArmyCdrNC, visited Forward Areas of #Kashmir along #LC & reviewed the security situation,” the army’s Northern Command said on Twitter.
+“#LtGenUpendraDwivedi, #ArmyCdrNC, visited Forward Areas of #Kashmir along #LC & reviewed the security situation,” the Army’s Northern Command said in a tweet.

-It said Lt Gen Dwivedi lauded all ranks for their professionalism in maintaining the sanctity of the Line of Control.
-(Agencies)
+It said Lt Gen Dwivedi lauded all ranks for their professionalism in maintaining the sanctity of the Line of Control (LoC).

 Northern Army commander reviews security situation along LoC in Kashmir